AP Chemistry

-Advanced Placement (AP) Chemistry (also known as AP Chem) is a course and examination offered by the College Board as a part of the Advanced Placement Program to give American and Canadian high school students the opportunity to demonstrate their abilities and earn college-level credit.
-AP Chemistry has the lowest test participation rate, with around half of AP Chemistry students taking the exam.
+Advanced Placement (AP) Chemistry (also known as AP Chem) is a course and examination offered by the College Board as a part of the Advanced Placement Program to give American and Canadian high school students the opportunity to demonstrate their abilities and earn college-level credits at certain colleges and universities.
+The AP Chemistry Exam has the lowest test participation rate out of all AP courses, with around half of AP Chemistry students taking the exam.

 Course

 AP Chemistry is a course geared toward students with interests in chemical biologies, as well as any of the biological sciences.
 The course aims to prepare students to take the AP Chemistry exam toward the end of the academic year.

 AP Chemistry covers most introductory general chemistry topics (excluding organic chemistry), including: